keboola/storage-backend/packages/php-db-import-export/README.md

 Keboola\Db\ImportExport\Backend\ExporterInterface
 ```

-For each backend there is corresponding adapter injected by Source or Destination.
+For each backend there is corresponding adapter which supports own combination of SourceInterface and DestinationInterface.
+Custom adapters can be set with `setAdapters` method.

-#### Create new Storage
+#### Create new storage

+Storage is now file storage ABS|S3 (in future) or table storage Snowflake|Synapse.
 Storage can have `Source` and `Destination` which must implement `SourceInterface` or `DestinationInterface`.

-- **SourceInterface** has method `getBackendImportAdapter` which must return Adapter implementing `BackendImportAdapterInterface` for used Backend
-- **DestinationInterface** has method `getBackendExportAdapter` which must return Adapter implementing `BackendExportAdapterInterface` for used Backend
+These interfaces are empty and it's up to adapter to support own combination.
+In general there is one Import/Export adapter per FileStorage <=> TableStorage combination.

+Adapter must implement:
+- `Keboola\Db\ImportExport\Backend\BackendImportAdapterInterface` for import
+- `Keboola\Db\ImportExport\Backend\BackendExportAdapterInterface` for export

+Backend can require own extended AdapterInterface (Synapse and Snowflake do now).